-- For younger learners and families meet garden plants and wildlife and see how biodiversity is interconnected, open the lid to our wormery to see how worms turn food waste into compost, or meet a real smelly giant the Titan arum plant. - For 16+ or adult learners take your knowledge further in topics such as climate change and botany. - For teachers visit out Teacher's Patch for curriculum-linked, selfled resources you can use with primary and secondary learners both in the classroom and as a focus for outdoor learning sessions. - For secondaries and young people gain practical skills and get an insight into STEM careers, such as horticulture, by undertaking our simulated tasks in our Next Gen careers area.
+- For younger learners and families meet garden plants and wildlife and see how biodiversity is interconnected, open the lid to our wormery to see how worms turn food waste into compost, or meet a real smelly giant the Titan arum plant. - For 16+ or adult learners take your knowledge further in topics such as climate change and botany. - For teachers visit out Teacher's Patch for curriculum-linked, selfled resources you can use with primary and secondary learners both in the classroom and as a focus for outdoor learning sessions.

+"Gain practical skills and an insight into STEM careers, such as horticulture, by undertaking our simulated tasks in our Next Gen careers area"